 63. London - UK - Catching up with Em and Passport/Visa run

-Our train trip home was fraught with train strikes.
+Our train trip home was fraught with strikes.
 It seems the transport unions in England ALWAYS strike at the busiest times of the year.
-This particular weekend was the busiest as it's the end of the summer holidays and, a bank holiday on the Monday for all workers making it a long weekend.
+This particular weekend was the busiest as it's the end of the summer holidays and a bank holiday on the Monday for all workers, making it a long weekend.
 It didn't help that there was a major 'glitch' in air traffic control software causing hundreds of flights to be cancelled across all UK airports that same weekend.

-Be aware when travelling the UK that even though you might have train tickets booked, it's not a given those trains will be running.
+Travelling the UK means that even though you may have train tickets booked, that's no guarantee those trains will be running.
 It's always good to book tickets online with an email account so at least you're notified when things go awry.

-Housekeeping aside, it was as always, great to see Daniel and Ellen again and we are forever grateful to them for providing accommodation in between sits.
-We try and book sits as close together as possible and, on occasion, we have been successful in going straight from one to another however, in this case, it wasn't possible.
+Housekeeping aside it was, as always, great to see Daniel and Ellen again and we are forever grateful to them for providing accommodation in between sits.
+We try and book sits as close together as possible and we've often been successful in going straight from one to another however it's not always seamless.

 Our friend Em is over this side of the world visiting family in Cyprus and London.
 We managed to catch up with her in London.
-It was as if no time had passed since we left which incidentally, is now 12 months plus!
+It was as if no time had passed since we left, which is now over 12 months.

 Food...
 These two can't go two minutes without talking about food!